SciML/Catalyst.jl/docs/src/catalyst_for_new_julia_users/intro_to_catalyst.md

 For more information on how to use the Catalyst model creator, please read [the corresponding documentation](https://docs.sciml.ai/Catalyst/stable/tutorials/dsl/).

 Next, we wish to simulate our model.
 To do this, we need to provide some additional information to the simulator.
 This is
 * The initial condition.
-That is the concentration of each species at the start of the simulation.
+That is the concentration or number of each species at the start of the simulation.
 * The timespan.
 That is, over the timeframe over which we wish to run the simulation.
 * The parameter values.
 That is, the values of the model's parameters for this simulation.